MyoPlex Review- Do These Protein Shakes Work?

 What is MyoPlex?

-To start with, some of the main MyoPlex ingredients include whey protein, creatine monohydrate, branched chain amino acids, vitamins and minerals, caffeine, and electrolytes.
+To start with, MyoPlex is a ready-to-drink beverage.
+The ingredients include whey protein, creatine monohydrate, branched chain amino acids, vitamins and minerals, caffeine, and electrolytes.
 This is a range of supplements that is intended to help with muscle building, improved athletic performance, weight management and faster recovery after workouts.
 Both ready-to-drink and powder products are available in this line.
 Some of which include MYO Original, Protein Blend Shake, Pre-Workout, and Lite Powder.

 The company behind MyoPlex is EAS, which was founded back in 1992.
 It is owned by Abbott Laboratories, and is located in Columbus, OH.
 You can easily purchase these protein and workout supplements in health stores and via online dealers like Amazon.
 Also, there are plenty of helpful user comments and reviews posted on the web, but read on…